 The rest of the day was spent napping in the tent, journaling out by the lake [me], reading Terry Pratchett [Mack], and playing cards.
 At dinner, we ate down by the lake since the shelters were full.
 A couple of rangers passed by, rifles slung over their shoulders, and warned us about bears (emphasis on the plural) in the area.
 They requested that we come straight to them if we happened to see any.
 We didn’t end up seeing any (thankfully), but neither of us walked around the campground alone after that.

-Day 4: Garibaldi Lake to Panorama Ridge, then back (14 km round-trip; 3 hours 46 minutes); Garibaldi Lake to Rubble Creek Trailhead (8.7 km; 2 hours)
+Day 4: Garibaldi Lake to Panorama Ridge, then back (14 km round-trip; 3 hours 46 minutes, breaks not included); Garibaldi Lake to Rubble Creek Trailhead (8.7 km; 2 hours, breaks not included)

 The weather wasn’t looking too promising when we woke up on our last day.
 Although there was no chance of precipitation, the weather forecast, which Mack had checked the day before, read partly cloudy.
 At 6 am though, the entire sky above Garibaldi Lake was shrouded in clouds, engulfing the upper parts of the surrounding peaks as well (including Panorama Ridge at the north end of the lake).
 We figured it was still too early to base the day’s weather on the current conditions, so instead of heading out early like we had the day before, we waited.
 At 9:30 am, the clouds were clearing pretty well at the eastern and southern ends of the lake,—you could see blue sky, and the sun was shining through!—but conditions hadn’t improved at the northern end.
 My spirits were starting to sink, but at 10:15 am, we set off anyways.